nyabinary/nix-constitutional-assembly/constitution.md

 - The EC for the first election will be the members of the [Nix Constitutional Assembly (NCA)](https://github.com/nixos/nix-constitutional-assembly?tab=readme-ov-file#members), which are thus ineligible to be elected for the first SC
 - And to help the first elected SC establish itself, members of the NCA are integrated into the SC as non-voting members for 6 months after the appointment.

-#### Conflict of Interest (CoI) Balance
+#### Conflict of Interest (COI) Balance

-To encourage diversity there is a soft limit of one individual with the same CoI (e.g. employees of the same company or otherwise the same payer for Nix work) immediately after election results coming into force.
-If the results of an election would result in multiple individuals with the same CoI being elected, the lowest vote getters with any particular CoI will be removed until the condition is satisfied.
-In case of doubts (subsidiaries etc.) the election committee makes a decision.
-The candidates must disclose already-agreed-upon changes of affilation that are to happen during the term, and at the time of election these are taken into consideration as same-employer collisions.
+To encourage diversity, there is a soft limit of one individual with the same COI (e.g., employees of the same company or otherwise the same payer for Nix work) immediately after election results coming into force.
+If the results of an election would result in multiple individuals with the same COI being elected, the lowest vote getters with any particular COI will be removed until the condition is satisfied.
+In case of doubts (subsidiaries etc.) the election committee decides.
+The candidates must disclose already-agreed-upon changes of affiliation that are to happen during the term, and at the time of election these are considered as same-employer collisions.

-Furthermore, there is a hard maximum of two employees with the same CoI at any time.
-If this condition is suspected to be violated because of job changes, acquisitions, or other events, all non-involved currently-serving SC members will have a simple majority decision over whether there is a violation.
+Furthermore, there is a hard maximum of two employees with the same COI at any time.
+If this condition is suspected to be violated because of job changes, acquisitions, or other events, all non-involved currently serving SC members will have a simple majority decision over whether there is a violation.
 In case it is deemed a violation, sufficient members of the committee must resign until the max representation limit is achieved.
-If it is impossible to find sufficient members to resign, the entire company’s representation will be removed and a new special election is held.
+If it is impossible to find sufficient members to resign, the entire company’s representation will be removed and a new special election shall be held.

 #### Special Elections

-In the event of a resignation or other loss of a steering committee member (including a [removal for conduct](#removal-for-conduct)), a special election for that position may be held if the SC deems it necessary, or SC does not have half of normal size.
-Otherwise the missing positions are assumed to be abstaining from all the SC votes.
-A committee member elected in a special election will serve out the remainder of the term for the person they are replacing, regardless of the length of that remainder.
+In the event of a resignation or other loss of a steering committee member (including a [removal for conduct](#removal-for-conduct)), a special election for that position may be held if the SC deems it necessary, or the SC does not have half of the normal size.
+Otherwise, the missing positions are assumed to be abstaining from all the SC votes.
+A committee member elected in a special election will serve out the remainder of the term of the person they are replacing, regardless of the length of that remainder.

 #### Full Reelections

 A simple majority within the SC may call a reelection of the entire SC based on perceived loss of confidence.
-In this case it also has to be decided whether this election is considered a special election for the remainders of all the corresponding terms, or an initial election for full 2-year terms for half of the seats rounded up, and 1-year half-terms for the remaining seats.
+In this case, it also has to be decided whether this election is considered a special election for the remainders of all the corresponding terms, or an initial election for full 2-year terms for half of the seats rounded up.
+It also includes 1-year half-terms for the remaining seats.

 ### Removal for conduct